Ginger Tea

 • Cut your required amount of ginger from the root and peel.
 Cut your portion into 1/4 inch pieces.
 For extra ginger flavor, you can smash the ginger ever so slightly.

-• Let it sit for about five minutes.
-If you’re using a saucepan, cover so the tea retains it’s heat.
+• Let it sit for about 15 minutes.
+If you’re using a saucepan, cover so the tea retains its heat.

 • Optional: Add honey to sweeten or a lemon slice for some extra goodness.